Startup Money Ball

 Being "Broke" can be a Superpower

-Being broke and shouldering a quarter million in debt created enormous pressure.
+First some background on where I was at that time.
+I was broke, shouldering a quarter million in student debt, and felt enormous pressure to turn my finances around.
 I never felt comfortable.
 If I wasn't working, learning, and building, I was moving backwards.
 This isn't hyperbole.
 My loans were negative amortizing and the interest payments were $1600 per month and growing.

-I used holidays and any available PTO to work on Wavve.
-And despite putting in 80 hour work weeks for the two previous years, my wife and I were still one emergency away from missing our rent payment.
+In 2015 and 2016, I used holidays and any available PTO from my 9-5 job to work on Wavve.
+And despite putting in 80 hour work weeks for these two years, my wife and I were just one emergency away from missing our rent payment.
 We were still living paycheck to paycheck and just trying to keep our heads above water.

-BUT... this time we adopted a more scientific process for deciding what to build and when to build it.
-This was the most basic version of a feature and we would only start building when customers were begging to pay us for it.
-For example, during the first few months, I was skeptical as to whether this could be an actual business so I didn't even build user accounts or authentication.
+This time we adopted a more scientific process for deciding what to build and when to build it.
+That is to say, we evaluated every potential product feature in terms of ROI and would only start building when customers were begging to pay us for it.

 The first version of Wavve was a static web page with a dropdown for customers to choose their video design.
 When a customer paid us, they'd send us their design assets and we'd upload them to the website.
 Then we'd email them a link to the site's public IP address (that's right, we didn't even have a domain name), so they could choose their design from the dropdown and generate a video.

-I taught my business partner how to upload assets to Amazon S3 and how to use git to update the static site's code with a link to the newly uploaded image.
-This got us by for a few months and our first 30 customers were all onboarded this way.
-By then we were wasting so much time manually uploading these files that I decided to build out proper user accounts, database schema, etc...
+I taught my business partner, Baird, how to upload images to Amazon S3 and to use git to update the static site's code with a link to the newly uploaded image.
+This got us by for a few months and our first 20 customers were all onboarded this way.
+By then we were wasting so much time manually uploading these files that it was worth the investment to build out proper user accounts, database schema, etc...

 As we scaled up to 100 customers, we started hitting memory issues on AWS EC2, and every time this happened I'd have to manually access our compute instances and either free up memory or restart them.
 As our free AWS credits expired, it became more and more important to devote a large share of my time to infrastructure.

-We crossed $1000 MRR in May, 2017 and I decided to go BIG on building a custom editor so the design experience became totally self-serve.
+We crossed $1,000 MRR in May 2017, and I decided to go BIG on building a custom editor to make the design experience totally self-serve.
 This took about a month to build, but all the effort was worth it.
 From June to the end of the year we grew by 4x.